-On 10 August, Australia's Chief Scientist, Alan Finkel briefed the COAG EC on hydrogen.
-The report was released on 17 August.
+The recommendation to develop a national hydrogen roadmap was based on a report produced by the Chief Scientist in August 2018.
 The report described the economic opportunity for hydrogen especially as a new energy export market supported by a strong domestic market.
 The report recommends demonstration projects for hydrogen production and exports; the introduction of hydrogen into gas networks and demonstration for hydrogen vehicles in the near term, with larger take up in each of these sectors in the longer term, out to 2050.